diegofernandezmontesinos/pokedexDFM/ui/readme.md

 5. **Production Deploy**:
     This is the url for the production deploy

-//ToDo.
-FYI:
+6. **Port info**:
+    Make shure that your localhost is using port 8100, so avoid issues with the apiService component.

+**FYI**:

 This app was created by Diego Fernández Montesinos, css was used, however I was trying to apply pandaCss but an issue happens doing it, same thing with React Query, I tried to fix it, however it was really complicated.

-The app include a LandingPage, that give you a warming welcome and a login button, in the navbar user can find the pokedex, Home, login, and Infor about the author, each tab goes to a different page.
+The app include a LandingPage, that give you a warming welcome and a login button, in the navbar user can find the pokedex, Home, login, and Info about the author, each tab goes to differents pages.

+The project use python in the backend and React library with typescript in the frontend.